Teaching and Learning Consultant

-I love sharing ideas and learning from others.
-I am a member of a personal book club as well as Conestoga’s book club.
-Here are two 2022 E3 conference presentations I gave, one on the book club.
+I love learning from others.
+I am a member of a personal book club and Conestoga’s book club.
+I gave two 2022 E3 conference presentations, one on the book club.

-I passionately enjoy arts, crafts, and creative play with my hands — including acrylic painting, crocheting simple patterns (including food!), cooking and baking decoration, and cosplay and costume design.
-I love operettas, musicals (live and movies), and most other kinds of theatre.
+I passionately enjoy arts, crafts, and creative play with my hands, including painting, crocheting, cooking and baking decoration, cosplay, and costume design.
+I have won some awards and sold some of my work.
+I also love operettas, musicals (live and movies), and most other kinds of theatre.

-I reflect on my sports and fitness activities as a regular contributor to the blog Fit is a Feminist Issue, which has 40,000 subscribers.
+As well, I reflect on my sports and fitness activities as a regular contributor to the blog Fit is a Feminist Issue, which has 22,000+ subscribers.